 Latin America advantages

-South America offers a cost-effective alternative for these startups.
+South America offers a cost-effective alternative for startups.
 That’s because they all deal with aggressive go to market strategies and are desperate to gather early feedback from clients.

 Clearly, our convenient timezone is ideal for agile development.
 Whether you are on the east or west coast, you can still grab a coffee and attend daily meetings, planning or review sessions.
-All of that using your preferred videoconferencing tool during normal working hours.
+All of that using your preferred video conferencing tool during normal working hours.
 And, if a course change is needed you can do it almost in real time.
 There’s no need to wait for the next day to implement it.

 The potential of outsourcing in Latin America

 Personally, my favorite Nexus 2017 panel was about Silicon Valley success stories.
 Many of which were stories of bonding between the local and nearshore teams.
 Latin Americans are very friendly and share the same work values as their counterparts in the US.
 We consume the same media, from TV shows to music, and are eager to create great things as well!
-Therefore, bonding is easier and the productivity can consequently improve.
+Therefore, bonding is easier and productivity can consequently improve.
 Even more so with the small yet powerful act of having face-to-face meetings between the nearshore and the local teams.

 We heard it many times at Nexus conference: South America has a strong value proposition for US product companies.
-As digital demands grows, so too will the industry grow here.
+As digital demands grow, so too will the industry grow here.
 But, it could grow even faster!
 That’s if we could all work on raising the awareness and perception of the opportunities.
 They are just waiting to be tapped into on a grander scale.